-Note that, n, the total number of points contained in the region, is a measure of its area (= μ{00}).
+Note that, n, the total number of points contained in the region, is a measure of its area.

 We can form seven new moments from the central moments that are invariant to changes of position, scale and orientation (RTS) of the object represented by the region, although these new moments are not invariant under perspective projection.
-Let, the normalized unscaled central moments be:
+For moments of order up to seven, these are: